MPhil in Latin American Studies

 This programme allows students to develop an individual research project informed by interdisciplinary teaching at the LAC and a period of fieldwork in Latin America.
 The programme is ideally suited to those students considering an academic or research-focused career, and is an excellent training for a doctoral degree.
 Find out more about our current MPhil students and their experiences here.

-In their first year, students on this programme will join classes in the various disciplines taught at the LAC (including History, Politics, Sociology, International Relations and Economics), and will be asked to submit two portfolios of essays on subjects of their choice.
+In their first year, students on this programme will join classes in the various disciplines taught at the LAC (including History, Politics, Geography, International Relations and Economics), and will be asked to submit two portfolios of essays on subjects of their choice.
 The classes taught may emphasise the specific features of individual countries, but there is also broad comparative coverage of major trends such as authoritarianism and democracy, the economic cycle, the effect of international factors, the evolution of the Left and Right, revolutionary movements, and the effects of neo-liberal economic models.
 Students will also take a Research Methods course in their first year.

 Students will receive a number of tutorials to review their academic progress and preparations for their fieldwork research.
 Students must pass three courses (two of which must be disciplinary courses) in order to qualify for entry on to the second year of the programme.